-Flip Or Flop Canceled?
-Tarek And Christina Moving On After This Season, Reports
+‘Flip Or Flop’ Canceled?
+Tarek, Christina Moving On After This Season, Reports

 — Kinggav Music (@starboyosulliva) March 24, 2017

 As the “high-level network source” said, Christina and Tarek’s reported exit from the show doesn’t mean the end of Flip Or Flop as a brand, but rather, just the El Moussas’ show.
-As The New York Daily News reported in early March, HGTV announced plans to expand the show to five other cities (Tarek and Christina focused on real estate in southern California), with five other, non-divorcing couples hosting.
+As the New York Daily News reported in early March, HGTV announced plans to expand the show to five other cities (Tarek and Christina focused on real estate in southern California), with five other, non-divorcing couples hosting.

 And while fans speculated that the Christina and Tarek divorce drama led to the decision to expand the show, Allison Page, general manager of U.S. programming for HGTV, said that plans had been in the works to expand the scope of the franchise long before news of Christina and Tarek’s marital troubles broke.